SimonJF/monitored-session-erlang/README.md

 implemented all of the features of Scribble (interruptible and parallel scopes).

-One new feature I've implemented is *transient roles* -- roles which are not auto-populated upon session initiation and are only valid within an *invitation scope*.
-This captures some patterns that weren't expressible beforehand.

 A primary objective is to see how dynamic monitoring of session types interacts with the concept of supervision trees.
 My guess is that it's largely orthogonal, combined with the Let It Fail mentality of Erlang /